 Eligibility for Senior Citizens Saving Schemes

 In order to avail the saving schemes for resident Indians the following conditions need to be met.

 - The scheme is available to any resident individual aged 60 years and above.

 - The scheme is also available for the retired defense personnel irrespective of above mentioned age limits however subject to fulfillment of other terms & conditions.

 - Also, Hindu Undivided Family members are not entitled to open the account under these rules.

 - The investments made in a Senior Citizen Savings Scheme account are entitled for income tax deduction benefit up to Rs.
 1.5 Lakh under Section 80C of the Indian Income Tax Act, year 1961.

-- This is subject to the condition that the gross interest earned on the account within the financial year should not exceed Rs.10, 000.
+- Interest on the SCSS is taxable.
 In case the interest amount earned is more than Rs.
 10,000, Tax Deducted at Source (TDS) shall be applicable to the interest earned.
 This limit for TDS deduction on SCSS investments is applicable from AY 2020-21 onwards.